 Breast Augmentation

 Breast augmentation is designed to enhance the fullness and contours of the breasts by placing saline or silicone breast implants.
-This can enlarge the breasts and yield a very natural-looking improvement in your silhouette.
-Many factors need to be considered prior to surgery, including the size and type of implant, the incision location, and whether the implant should be placed above or below the chest muscle.
-Plastic surgeon Wesley Schooler, MD has the experience and skill to help patients make the decisions that best complement their unique figure and achieve the look they desire.
+This not only adds volume and enlarges the breast size, it can also yield a very natural-looking improvement in your silhouette.
+Many factors need to be considered prior to surgery, including the size and type of implant, the best incision location, and whether the implant should be placed above or below the chest muscle.
+Plastic surgeon Wesley Schooler, MD has the experience and skill to help navigate patients through the entire process and achieve their desired contours.

 What is Breast Augmentation?